goblimey/learn-unix/README.md

 the file L3.1a and so on.

 The directory man contains the manual entry in nroff (man) format.
-When running the docker image, type "man learn" to read it.
+When running the docker image, type

+    man learn

+before you run learn command to read the manual entry for it.

 A paper by Lesk in volume 2 of the version 7 UNIX manual explains how to write new lessons.
 Now over forty years old, the